A breakup letter

 I think we’ve both known it for a while, but the time has finally come to call it a day.

 I’ll admit I was seduced by your promises and your power.
-You took me places I had never been.
+You took me places I’d never been.
 Flying me around in the pointy end of aeroplanes, staying in five star hotels, paying for expensive meals.
 You showered me with gifts and made me feel special.
-For a kid who grew up in small town New Zealand without much money you really were a dream come true.
+For a kid who grew up in small town New Zealand without much money, you really were a dream come true.

 For the first few years we were pretty happy together.
 Sometimes you were a bit overbearing and possessive, sure, but I just thought that was the way our sort of relationship worked.

-Slowly but surely I began to feel crushed.
+Slowly but surely, I began to feel crushed.
 I was exhausted from having to spend so much time keeping up appearances for the sake of our relationship, pretending to be someone I no longer was.
-I couldn’t remember the last time you had made me feel genuinely happy, or I had done something that really inspired me instead of just what you told me to do.
+I couldn’t remember the last time you’d made me feel genuinely happy, or I had done something that really inspired me instead of just what you told me to do.

 And now we’re done.